mosTavassoli/IS-SunTech/ReportAsIs.md

 Their mission is creating a true sense of safety, calmness, and comfort for their  customers in different automobile classes , through designing and mass production of trim parts including a variety of dashboards , door panels , parcel shelves , sound and thermal insulators and etc., with high quality, and time and cost management through combining art , science and technology in designing and product manufacturing .
 Relying on science, domestic ability and progressed machines, Bronze Industrial Group is ready to design and manufacture any kind of products required by domestic and global markets.
 Regarding the institutionalization of the R & D organization in the bronze industrial group, it is possible to transform any idea into a product and create new products.

 ## Culture
-The bronze industrial group, relying on its large industrial family, is one of the largest and most progressive manufacturing companies in the trim and complementary industries of the various production vehicles of the major companies of Iran Khodro, Pars Khodro, Renault and Saipa, such as “Dashboards of various types, Door panels , Parcel shelves and insulators, Thermal and hot termal, locking and door handle, and heavy polyethylene sheets (geomembranes), geotextile in the country.
+The bronze industrial group, relying on its large industrial family, is one of the largest and most progressive manufacturing companies in the trim and complementary industries of the various production vehicles of the major companies of Iran Khodro, Pars Khodro, Renault and Saipa, such as “Dashboards of various types, Door panels , Parcel shelves and insulators, Thermal and hot thermal, locking and door handle, and heavy polyethylene sheets (geomembranes), geotextile in the country.
 ## Structure

 Organizational chart